Najiba Laima Kasraee

 Najiba Laima Kasraee is CEO of Laima International Training, a journalist, media consultant, founder and former Director of Academy for RFE/RL.
-She is known for her work with the BBC World Service as a journalist and as founder of the first languages training for the BBC Academy.
+Najiba Kasraee led the foundational research and development for the USAGM Academy through a USAGM award to Laima International Training, with a five-year ceiling value of $7.5 million.
+Her contribution received personal recognition from then-USAGM CEO Amanda Bennett.
+Najiba is also known for her work with the BBC World Service as a journalist and as founder of the first languages training for the BBC Academy.
 Her work focussed on building training resources for journalists in the language they report in.
 She has founded BBC Academy International Languages websites and news style guides in more than 42 vernacular languages.

 She is also known for presenting for BBC Afghan service, in radio programmes Your Voice (2001-2007) and The Weekly Debate (2001-2007), and on TV in Path of Thoughts (2014-2019).
 She has created and presented Pashto children's stories, including the BBC series Lallo Lallo, which ran for 95 episodes.

 Her interview with Prime Minister Tony Blair in 2001 won a Sony Radio Award, and was described by the Guardian as having "a far-reaching effect on Blair's mindset."

 Najiba is fluent in Pashto, Persian, Russian and English and can speak Hindi and Urdu.